Krylez-zz/Redirect-for-youtu.be/README.md

 Credits
 -------
-“Television” symbol by Travis Yunis, from thenounproject.com collection.
+"Television" symbol by Travis Yunis, from thenounproject.com collection.
 EBU Colorbars.svg image by Joghurt, from Wikimedia Commons.